amnesica/ClearClipboard/README.md

 The app is a quick way to clear the content of the clipboard with just one tap on the icon.

 **Note**: Only the current content of the clipboard is cleared, this app has no effect on other apps which manage your clipboard.
+This app does not work with Samsung devices!

 ## Screenshots
 <div style="display:flex;">